 The concert at Charlottenburg Palace is worthwhile in itself; for this reason there is an exclusive type of ticket to enjoy the show.
 You can choose between four types of seats for the concert: VIP, A, B and C depending on the distance from the stage, with category A being the best located.
 The VIP category also includes a glass of champagne during the intermission of the concert.

-During the concert, you can listen to classical and late baroque pieces by composers such as Mozart, Bach, or Handel performed by the Berlin Resident Orchestra.
-To the quality of the music, you have to add the special atmosphere since you will rarely have the opportunity to enjoy a concert in a sumptuous palace of the 18th century.
+During the concert you can listen to classical and late baroque pieces by composers such as Mozart, Bach or Handel performed by the Berlin Resident Orchestra.
+In addition to the quality of the music, the atmosphere is special, as you will rarely have the opportunity to enjoy a concert in a sumptuous 18th century palace.

 How to book

 You can book this experience online at different ticket websites, but remember to do it well in advance, otherwise it will be difficult to find availability.
 The ticket for the Charlottenburg Palace concert does not include hotel pick-up and drop-off, so you will have to make your own way to the palace (it is easily accessible by subway from the center of Berlin).
 Also not included are the checkroom (€1) and the hand program (€3).

 Whether you visit the interior of the Palace with a package that includes other experiences such as dinner or a concert, or whether you purchase tickets at the box office, there are several rooms and relics that you cannot miss: